davidjgoss/davidjgoss.co/blog/_posts/2018-11-27-faster-builds.md

 mvn verify -T1C
 ```

 First, we dropped the `clean` goal.
-The clean plugin is not very efficient, but more to the point your CI tool should already be giving you a completely clean directory to work in, ideally cleaning it during idle time but at least right before your build starts.
-It will probably do it faster than the clean plugin as well.
+The clean plugin is not very efficient, but more to the point your CI tool should already be giving you a completely clean directory to work in (it will probably do it faster than the clean plugin as well).

 The most interesting (for projects with multiple modules at least) is the `-T` argument, which is an alias for `--threads`, Maven's under-publicised option for building reactor modules in parallel.
 As you'd hope, it's smart enough to work out the inter-dependencies of your modules and parallelise as much as possible without ever starting a module before other ones it depends on have finished.
 It will use up to the specified number of threads; the default is 1, meaning modules are built entirely in serial unless you specify otherwise.

 With `-T1C`, we're telling Maven to use one thread per available CPU core.
 This seems to be the best balance; every time we tried to use more than this, it performed the same or worse, presumably as too many different threads compete for finite resources.

 The vast majority of Maven plugins support running in this multi-threaded mode, including all the first-party ones.
-If you're not already doing it, it's almost certainly the single biggest gain you can make; your mileage may vary, but an instant 80% improvement is not unrealistic for a project with a dozen or more modules.
+If you're not already doing it, it's probably the single biggest gain you can make; your mileage may vary, but an instant 80% improvement is not unrealistic for a project with a dozen or more modules.

 ## Maven modules and dependencies